Right now, South Carolina is in the midst of an energy crisis.

 In 2014 South Carolina passed legislation that brought residential solar to the state, creating over 3,000 jobs in the process.
 By choosing solar again, we can create thousands of jobs, lower our power bills, and give ratepayers more choice in where they get their energy from.
 North Carolina has seen a $1 billion boom in solar in the last few years.
 South Carolina can be next!

-In February 2019, the House of Representatives passed the The Energy Freedom Act, a bill that calls for energy sources to compete on fair terms and allows South Carolinians a more diverse choice of energy suppliers.
-Now, we’re asking the state Senate to do the same.
-CVSC’s 100 Day Clean Energy Agenda calls on legislators in the Senate to pass the Energy Freedom Act within the first 100 days of 2019 in order to lower energy bills, create jobs, and build a more sustainable South Carolina through solar energy growth.
+In May 2019, the House of Representatives and the Senate unanimously passed the The Energy Freedom Act, a bill that calls for energy sources to compete on fair terms and allows South Carolinians a more diverse choice of energy suppliers.
+The Energy Freedom Act will save South Carolinians money on their energy bills and create a real future for solar in the state.

 In the News